 The Company's current focus is on the exploration for and exploitation of oil and natural gas reserves in several related sedimentary basins in Central Asia.
 These sedimentary basins result from tectonic movements since Paleozoic times, which have been filled by Paleozoic, Mesozoic and later sediments principally deposited in what was a large ocean between the two "super-continents" of Laurasia and Gondwanaland.
 This ocean was named the Tethys, and it was in this ocean that the sediments were deposited which contain the significant hydrocarbon deposits of the region.
 Following deposition of these sediments, the Tethys Ocean was progressively closed by the tectonic collisions which resulted in the formation of the alpine mountain chain and its eastward extension, and with localized tectonic depressions forming the basins.
 The Company's present projects are located in three of these basins, namely the North Ustyurt basin, an extension of the Pre-Caspian basin, the East Aral basin, an eastward extension of the North Ustyurt basin, and the Afghan-Tajik basin, an eastward extension of the larger Amu Darya basin.
-With the exception of the East Aral basin which lies to the south of the prolific South Turgay basin has been subject to very limited exploration, significant volumes of hydrocarbons have been discovered, and according to independent sources such as the USGS, significant volumes remain to be discovered.
+With the exception of the East Aral basin, which lies to the south of the prolific South Turgay and has been subject to very limited exploration, significant volumes of hydrocarbons have been discovered in these basins.
 The Pre-Caspian and Amu Darya basins contain some super-giant fields, and the reservoirs, source rocks and tectonic structures appear similar to the areas in which the Company has current projects.
 The Company feels, based on its evaluation of these areas, that these areas have potential reservoir rocks at several levels, and have both oil and natural gas prone source rocks.